ScottDikowitz/Instashare/README.md

 ## Implementation Timeline

-### Phase 1: user auth, routes, models and api
+### Phase 1: user auth, routes, models and api (2 days)
 I will design landing page, the user signup/signin, models and api for the site, and make make sensible routes.
-Then I will design an api for pulling information from the database
+Then I will design an api for pulling information from the database.

 [Details][phase-one]

-## Phase 2: Comments, follow list, UI
+## Phase 2: Comments, follows, likes (3 days)
-In this phase I will create the comment system, add a follow list and complete the fancy UI stuff using a flux architecture.  ## details of specifics in regard to UI stuff here ##. ## more specifics about comments and follow list##.
-Addintionally, I will add minimal styling in CSS here and use proper semantic tags and group things in classes.
+In this phase I will make ability for the user to create a new post, and have the ability for users to comment on posts.
+Then I will let a user to follow another user.
+When the user follows the other user, the other user's recent posts will show up in their index feed.
+Additionally, I will add minimal styling in CSS here and proper semantic tags and group things in classes.

-## Phase 3: Location tagging
+## Phase 3: Location tagging (2 days)
 When users have the ability to make new posts, they should also have the ability to add a location for where the photo was taken.
 When a user types in some location, it should have autocomplete suggestions for locations already in the system.
-Afterwards, the location show page should populate with posts that have been tagged at that location.
+Afterwards, the location show page should populate with posts that have been tagged at that location, and the post show page should have a link to the location index page.

 ## Phase 5?
 Styling, bug fixing and refactoring
 This is a phase where i will make it look really good and optimize it a little